godotengine/godot-docs/contributing/development/compiling/introduction_to_the_buildsystem.rst

     scons profile=path/to/custom.py

-.. note:: Build options set from the file can be overridden by the command line
+.. note:: Build options set from the file can be overridden by the command-line
           options.

 It's also possible to override the options conditionally: